PeterKim321/DjangoFoodBlog/README.md

 # DjangoFoodBlog

 The front end is a template sourced online, please see readme.txt in folder 'code' for source.

-The project adds additional functionalities through the use of Python's Django framework.
+This project adds additional functionalities in the backend (Django), extending functionality and adapting it for a personal food blog through the use of Python's Django framework.

 The basic framework for the Django backend is from the tutorial: https://www.youtube.com/watch?v=HWg3zXWwre8.
 The blog has been edited and extended for personal use.